stdlib-js/bundle-action/README.md

 # Deno Bundle

-> GitHub action to create deno bundle for a package.
+> GitHub action to create a Deno bundle for an npm package.

 ---